plausible/website/_posts/2023-03-28-differences-between-ua-and-google-analytics-4-and-how-to-succeed-with-the-migration-to-ga4.md

   sites need to move quickly onto a new platform.
 Here's what you should know on how to succeed with GA4.
 slug: ua-vs-ga4
-date: 2023-03-28T18:07:11.452Z
+date: 2023-03-28T21:48:07.573Z
 author: marko-saric
 image: /uploads/remove-google-analytics.png
 image-alt: Differences between UA and Google Analytics 4
 ---
-As an [alternative to Google Analytics](https://plausible.io), many people share their opinion with us on the "forced" migration from UA to GA4.
+Are you considering migrating from Universal Analytics to Google Analytics 4 but are unsure about the differences between the two and how to succeed with the transition?

+As an [alternative to Google Analytics](https://plausible.io), many people share their opinions with us on the "forced" migration from UA to GA4.
 I wanted to cover this topic on our blog in more detail but I've never run GA4 on a big site and don't have much experience with it.

-So who better to enlighten us than the person that actually wrote a book on the topic?
-Enter [Jason Packer](https://www.quantable.com/), the first person ever to write words on our blog besides my co-founder and I.
+So I thought it would be helpful to bring in an expert.
+And who better to enlighten us than the person who wrote a book on the topic?
+Enter [Jason Packer](https://www.quantable.com/), the first person ever to write words on our blog besides my co-founder and me.

 1. Ordered list
 {:toc}